simeononsecurity/simeononsecurity.ch/content/articles/owasp-top-10/index.en.md

 ### 7. Insufficient Transport Layer Protection

-Web applications use **transport layer protection**, such as HTTPS, to secure communications between clients and servers. **Insufficient transport layer protection** occurs when this protection is not properly configured or is not used at all.
+Web applications use **transport layer protection**, such as HTTPS, to secure communications between clients and servers. **Insufficient transport layer protection** occurs when this protection isn't properly configured or isn't used at all.

 Attackers can exploit this vulnerability to intercept sensitive data, such as passwords or credit card numbers, during transmission.